ortoniKC/Playwright_Cucumber_TS/readme.md

 - PASSED and FAILED: Capture screenshots, videos, and trace files.
 - UNKNOWN: Capture screenshots, videos, and trace files to aid in investigating the unexpected situation.
-- PENDING and SKIPPED: Skip capturing screenshots, videos, and trace files.
+- PENDING / SKIPPED: Skip capturing screenshots, videos, and trace files.
-- UNDEFINED and AMBIGUOUS: Skip capturing screenshots and videos, but capture trace files for debugging purposes.
+- UNDEFINED / AMBIGUOUS / has `@api` tag: Skip capturing screenshots and videos, but capture trace files for debugging purposes.

 Feel free to modify this behaviour in `hooks.ts` as per your project needs